What is SCMS HealthAccess?

 HealthAccess is a referral network available to existing clinics and other agencies that give medical care to the low-income uninsured.
 HealthAccess is designed to provide comprehensive health care services that are beyond the scope of care available at these clinics and agencies.

-Patients can be referred to HealthAccess by doctors and nurses working in the Marian Clinic or the Shawnee County Health Agency and by any participating physician member of the Shawnee County Medical Society as well as any participating optometrist.
+Patients can be referred to HealthAccess by doctors and nurses working in the Shawnee County Health Agency and by any participating physician member of the Shawnee County Medical Society as well as any participating optometrist.

 Patients enrolled in the program receive necessary physician care and hospital care, and medication assistance.